"I have also a paper afloat, with an electromagnetic theory of light, which, till I am convinced of the contrary, I hold to be great guns."

 Assignments

 Homework is assigned each week (except for exam weeks) and collected the following week.
-With the exception of the first few assignments it will usually be due on Monday at the beginning of class.
-That way you can ask questions during our Friday discussions.
+With a few exceptions it will usually be due on Monday at the beginning of class.
+That way you can ask questions during our Friday discussion section.

 Only some of the problems from each assignment will be graded.
-I won't tell you which ones, so you need to complete all the problems.
+I won't tell you which ones, so you need to complete them all.
 We will talk more about how this works in class.
 Current and past assignments are listed below.
-Solutions are available for some (not all) problems, but they are not available for download.
+You can see solutions for some (not all) problems, but they are not available for download.
 Please stop by my office if you'd like to see the solutions for a particular assignment.

 Assignment 10